Controllable Prosody Generation With Partial Inputs: Introduction

+We show empirically that our model is an effective means of HitL control.
+We evaluate two key requirements for user-friendly control: 1) \textbf{Efficiency:} Achieving the desired output should require the fewest number of control points.
+2) \textbf{Robustness:} The model's outputs should be realistic regardless of the pattern in which the control points are selected.
+We present the following contributions:

-We present the following contributions: \begin{itemize}[itemsep=2pt,parsep=2pt,partopsep=0pt] \item We propose MICVAE, a novel probabilistic generative model for sparse of human-in-the-loop control that is robust to differing patterns of sparsity. \item We demonstrate that using sparsity as an interface for control leads to efficient and faithful HitL control. \item We introduce iterative refinement, a novel automated evaluation procedure designed to simulate HitL control of generative models. \end{itemize}
+\begin{enumerate}[itemsep=0pt,parsep=0pt,partopsep=0pt] \item We propose MICVAE, a novel probabilistic generative model for prosody control that is robust to differing patterns of missingness. \item We demonstrate that using partial inputs to control prosody generation is efficient and robust. \item We introduce iterative refinement, a novel automated evaluation procedure designed to simulate HitL control in a reproducible way. \end{enumerate}